 Methods Individually RCT Dates of trial: June to Sept 2006.
-Participants 108 children with fever > 37.5 °C or history of fever in last 48 hours and P. falciparum mono-infection 500 to 100,000/ $\mu$ L. Age three to 15 years.
+Participants 108 children with fever > 37.5°C or history of fever in last 48 hours and P. falciparum mono-infection 500 to 100,000/ μ L. Age three to 15 years.
 Both sexes.
-Site: Mynuzi health center, NE Tanzania, a hyperendemic area with rainy seasons in Mar-June and Oct-Dec Exclusion criteria: Hb < 8, inability to take drugs orally, known hypersensitivity to meds, reported anti-malarial treatment in last two weeks, evidence of chronic disease or acute infection other than malaria, domicile outside trial area, signs of severe malaria, eligible for other malaria studies Interventions 1.
-AS+SP: AS: 4 mg/kg once daily for 3 days; SP: S 25 mg/kg and P: 1.125 mg/kg 2.
-AS+SP+PQ: As above for AS and SP plus PQ base 0.75 mg/kg on the third day Outcomes Proportion of people with gametocytes (by microscopy) days 1, 4, 8, 15, 29, and 43 (reported as 0, 3, 7, 14, 28, and 42) Proportion with gametocytes (by PCR), same time points.
-Gametocyte density by PCR.
-AUC for gametocyte presence.
-Adverse events.
-Adequate clinical and parasitological response.
-Haemoglobin.
-Notes Hb outcome assessed with respect to G6PD variant.
+Site: Mynuzi health centre, North-Eastern Tanzania, a hyperendemic area with rainy seasons in March to June and October to December Exclusion criteria: Hb < 8, inability to take drugs orally, known hypersensitivity to meds, reported anti-malarial treatment in last two weeks, evidence of chronic disease or acute infection other than malaria, domicile outside trial area, signs of severe malaria, eligible for other malaria studies Interventions AS+SP: AS: 4 mg/kg once daily for 3 days; SP: S 25 mg/kg and P: 1.125 mg/kg AS+SP+PQ: As above for AS and SP plus PQ base 0.75 mg/kg on the third day Outcomes Proportion of people with gametocytes (by microscopy) days 1, 4, 8, 15, 29 and 43 (reported as 0, 3, 7, 14, 28 and 42) Proportion with gametocytes (by PCR), same time points Gametocyte density by PCR AUC for gametocyte presence Adverse events Adequate clinical and parasitological response Haemoglobin Notes Hb outcome assessed with respect to G6PD variant.
+Risk of bias Bias Authors' judgement Support for judgement